MaayanLab/Gene-Knowledge-Graph/README.md

 ## Getting Started with KG-UI

-This knowledge graph UI interface serves as a front end for a Neo4j knowledge graph database.
-For information on setting up the user interface, see [here](https://github.com/MaayanLab/KnowledgeGraphUIDemo)
+KG-UI is a knowledge graph user interface that can be served as a frontend for Neo4j knowledge graph databases bioinformatics applications.
+For more information about setting up the user interface, see: [here](https://github.com/MaayanLab/KnowledgeGraphUIDemo).
+Below is a set of Jupyter notebooks to guide you through the process:

 * [Introduction to Cypher](https://github.com/MaayanLab/KnowledgeGraphUIDemo/blob/main/notebooks/cypher.ipynb)
 * [Creating assertions and ingesting them into Neo4j](https://github.com/MaayanLab/KnowledgeGraphUIDemo/blob/main/notebooks/serialization.ipynb)